Manuscript Consultations

 - We reserve the right to decline to review work for any reason, without explanation, at our editors’ discretion.
 If your manuscript is declined, a full refund will be issued.

-- Each manuscript will be assigned to an Electric Literature editor from the roster below.
-We are not able to accommodate requests to be paired with a specific editor.
+- Each manuscript will be assigned to an EL editor from the roster below.
+We are not able to accommodate requests to be paired with a specific editor, though if you have previously purchased a manuscript consultation, please let us know if you would prefer to continue to work with the same editor, or be paired with someone new, and we will do our best to accommodate your preference.

 - Writers who receive manuscript consultations will not be given preferential treatment for future submissions to Electric Literature, and are required to adhere to our regular submission guidelines.